Paisseon/paisseon/README.md

 - \[Erika 0.x-beta] Lots of features, probably
 - \[Peep Reborn] Full rewrite + add preferences
 - \[Satella 2.6] Add option to use SatellaObserver (theoretically higher success rate + fix double purchase bug)
+- \[Shamak] Small jailbreak detection bypass written in Orion. *This won't be as good as liberty/flyjbx/hestia, I'm just making it for fun*
 - \[Vivy 1.4] Add option to have a second overlay image that is not modfied by battery level

 ### Badges are pretty